BrentNewhall/flight-of-concord/README.md

 # Flight of Concord

-This is a React arcade game where you must change the color of enemies to allow yourself to fly through them.
-If your ship matches the enemy's color, you can fly past it, and whenever you do, the number of ships of that same color will be added to your point total.
+This is a React arcade game where you collect points based on color.
+The player's avatar fires bubbles at incoming flowers to change their colors.
+When the avatar touches a flower, the player gets points for every flower of the same color on screen.

 This game was made by [Brent P. Newhall](http://brentnewhall.com) as part of [Brent's Game a Week Challenge](https://s3.amazonaws.com/brents-portfolio/index.html)